-Seasonal Affective Disorder is a type of depression that comes and goes as the seasons change.
-People who live in countries such as Norway, Russia, and Greenland will likely experience the symptoms of this disorder to a much greater extent than someone who lives in Mexico or India for example.
-This is due to how close or far these countries are to the equator.
+Seasonal affective disorder is a type of depression that comes and goes as the seasons change.
+People who live in countries such as Norway, Russia, and Greenland may have a higher risk of experiencing the symptoms of this disorder due to the long periods of cold, gloomy weather.

-Though someone with seasonal affective disorder will likely experience depressive symptoms during the months of fall and winter, it is also possible for them to experience these symptoms in the months of spring and summer also, though it is less common.
-However, in some parts of the world, such as Northern Canada and Russia, much of their weather throughout the year is dreary and cloudy.
+Although someone with seasonal affective disorder will likely experience depressive symptoms during the months of fall and winter, it is also possible for them to experience these symptoms in the months of spring and summer also, although it is less common.
+However, in some parts of the northern world, much of their weather throughout the year is likely to be dreary and cold.

 Symptoms of Seasonal Affective Disorder

 Someone suffering from seasonal affective disorder will experience most of the symptoms of major depressive disorder.
-This means that they will experience a great deal of sadness and emptiness even when there is no apparent reason to feel that way.
+This will entail experiencing a great deal of sadness and emptiness even when there is no apparent reason to feel that way.
 Unlike typical depression, someone’s symptoms of seasonal affective disorder will occur due to the type of weather in their environment.

 Their mood will remain depressive, but the severity of their symptoms will likely vary depending on the dreariness of the weather.
-For instance, someone with severe seasonal affective disorder may experience the worst of their symptoms in the dark months of winter, but feel much less severe symptoms during the month of summer, depending on what part of the world they live in of course.
+For instance, someone with severe seasonal affective disorder may experience the worst of their symptoms in the dark months of winter, but feel much less severe symptoms during the months of summer, depending on what part of the world they live in.